 “The doctrine we promulgate being the only true one, must, — supported by such evidence as we are preparing to give become ultimately triumphant as every other truth. … No messenger of truth, no prophet has ever achieved during his life time a complete triumph, not even Buddha; the Theosophical Society [Note: read Theosophical “Movement” as there is no longer such a thing as just one Theosophical Society or organisation] was chosen as the corner stone, the foundation of the future religion of humanity. … Once unfettered [and] delivered from their dead weight of dogmatic interpretations, personal names, anthropomorphic conceptions and salaried priests, the fundamental doctrines of all religions will be proved identical in their esoteric meaning.
 Osiris, Chrishna, Buddha, Christ, will be shown as different means for one and [the] same royal highway to final bliss Nirvana.
 Mystical christianity, that is to say that christianity which teaches self redemption through one’s own seventh principle — the liberated Para-atma (Augoeides) called by the one Christ, by others Buddha, and equivalent to regeneration or rebirth in spirit — will be found just the same truth as the Nirvana of mystical Buddhism.
 All of us have to get rid of our own Ego, the illusory apparent self, to recognise our true self in a transcendental divine life.”
 (The Letter from the Maha Chohan)

 SOME RELATED ARTICLES: 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, An Invitation to The Secret Doctrine, Gandhi on Blavatsky and Theosophy, Responding to Lies about H.P.
 Blavatsky, Words from The Masters about H.P.
 Blavatsky, Praise for H.P.
-Blavatsky and Theosophy, Is Theosophy Hinduism, Buddhism, or Something Else?, “My Law” – Theosophy in a Poem, The True Nature of Jehovah, Dismantling the Christian Edifice, Blavatsky on – Hell and Christianity, Blavatsky on Vicarious Atonement, Reincarnation and Christianity, Some Questions and Answers about Hinduism, Misconceptions about Buddhism, The Impersonal Divine, Belief in God is Superstition, and How to successfully study the Teachings of H.P.
+Blavatsky and Theosophy, Is Theosophy Hinduism, Buddhism, or Something Else?, “My Law” – Theosophy in a Poem, The True Nature of Jehovah, Dismantling the Christian Edifice, Blavatsky on – Hell and Christianity, Blavatsky on Vicarious Atonement, Reincarnation and Christianity, Some Questions and Answers about Hinduism, Misconceptions about Buddhism, The Impersonal Divine, and How to successfully study the Teachings of H.P.
 Blavatsky.